Leonlit/blog/content/blog/one-real-post-for-this-template/index.md

 ## Bugs, feature request and mistakes.

-If you found any bugs or mistakes, feel free to open an isssue [here](https://github.com/Leonlit/A_Somewhat_Minimally_Designed_Blog/issues).
+If you found any bugs or mistakes, feel free to open an isssue <a href="https://github.com/Leonlit/A_Somewhat_Minimally_Designed_Blog/issues" target="_blank" rel="noreferrer">here</a>.
 If you want to recommend a feature also feel free to open an issue with the tag "feature-request".